 Reduced to end overfishing.
 Managers are exploring alternative coast-wide measures to address overfishing.
 There is a moratorium in federal waters.

 Fishing gears used to harvest striped bass have minimal impacts on habitat.

 Regulations are in place to minimize bycatch.

-- According to the 2016 stock assessment striped bass are not overfished and not subject to overfishing.
+- According to the 2018 stock assessment, Atlantic striped bass are overfished and subject to overfishing.

 - Striped bass have stout bodies with seven to eight continuous horizontal stripes on each side, from their gills to their tail.

 - They are light green, olive, steel blue, black, or brown on top, with a white or silver iridescent underside.

 - Striped bass have a fairly long life, up to 30 years.